Wellfleet Sprint Triathlon

 5. Cycling Regulations:

-Drafting: keep at least five bike lengths of clear space between you and the cyclist in front.
+Drafting: keep at least six bike lengths of clear space (12 meters or about 40 feet) between you and the cyclist in front.
 If you move into the zone, you must pass within 20 seconds.

 Position: keep to the right hand side of the lane of travel unless passing.